History of David Muir in Timeline

 September 1, 2014: Succeeded Diane Sawyer

-April 2015: Most Watched Evening Newscast
+April 2015: Most-Watched Evening Newscast

 In April 2015, World News Tonight with David Muir became the country's most-watched evening newscast, outpacing NBC Nightly News for the first time since September 7, 2009.

-2015: Interview with Hillary Clinton
+2015: Hillary Clinton Private Email Admission

 2015: Most Watched Newscast